Zeynep Ozgen

 Education: PhD University of California Los Angeles; BA Bogazici University

-She is the recipient of fellowships from the National Endowment for the Humanities, the Social Science Research Council, the Fulbright-Hays Program, the Wenner-Gren Foundation, the Council for European Studies, the American Council for Learned Societies, and the Max Planck Institute for the Study of Religious and Ethnic Diversity.
+Additionally, Ozgen’s research has been supported by fellowships from the National Endowment for the Humanities, the Social Science Research Council, the Fulbright-Hays Program, and the American Council for Learned Societies, as well as the Wenner-Gren Foundation, the Council for European Studies, and the Max Planck Institute.
+At NYUAD, she teaches courses on sociological theory, ethnographic fieldwork, and religious social movements.